Photo by Innerbody Research

 Side effects and contraindications are always a possibility, though.
 Some ingredients cause more side effects than others.
 (Since many nootropics have at least 90mg of caffeine, we recommend curtailing your coffee and tea consumption until you know how this new energy source affects you.)
 Keep an eye out for things like headaches, stomach aches, and dizziness when you’re starting a nootropic.
 If you find these symptoms don’t go away after a day or two of use, stop using them and contact your doctor.
 It may be a poor ingredient fit, or nootropics might just not be a good idea for you.

-Some nootropics will require you to cycle (take days off in your weekly dosing routine).
-It’s inconvenient and a bit of a pain to have to remember, but it’s important for your health to follow these instructions.
-Taking a few days off keeps them from building up in your brain, either flooding your body with excess acetylcholine that can’t get cleaned up (and can cause problems like muscle twitching or decreased respiration) or causing you to develop a tolerance or dependency.
+Taking a few days off keeps nootropic ingredients from building up in your brain, either flooding your body with excess acetylcholine that can’t get cleaned up (and can cause problems like muscle twitching or decreased respiration) or causing you to develop a tolerance or dependence.70

 Cycling requirements generally depend on a few ingredients — notably huperzine A and other acetylcholinesterase blockers — included in a given formula.
 Other ingredients you might see that mean you should regularly take time off include:

-We always strongly recommend sitting down with your doctor before starting any new supplements, especially nootropics.
+We always strongly recommend sitting down with your doctor before starting any new supplements, including nootropics.
 Your situation may be unique, and they’ll have the best sense of what might work for you.
 They may also order lab tests to ensure you don’t have any deficiencies, disorders, or other health problems that could be causing your cognitive symptoms.

 Nootropics also don’t interact well with drugs or alcohol.
 Some nootropics may be safe to have alcohol in moderation (such as a glass of wine with dinner) while taking it, but it’s generally best not to combine the two for your liver’s sake.
 Ingredients like green tea extract can cause liver inflammation, which is exacerbated by alcohol.39 Recreational drugs generally increase either dopamine, serotonin, or glutamate (inhibiting GABA), so adding nootropic ingredients that do the same thing can lead to side effects like tremors or worse.